j-pel/dynamite/README.md

 ```
 The last command launches an instance of a beam virtual machine, redirecting stdout to a log file.

-To start Dynamite on an `iex` console, binding to port 80 without root priviledges use:.
+To start Dynamite on an `iex` console, binding to port 80 without root priviledges use:
 ```
 # authbind --deep iex -S mix
 ```